Best routes to do the Camino de Santiago by bicycle

 - Arzúa – Santiago de Compostela (38 km)

-Another great option for beginners is to do the Camino by bike from our neighboring country, Portugal.
-The Camino Portugués starts in Lisbon and travels through rural areas and plains across the country from south to north, passing through major cities like Santarém, Coimbra, and Porto, until it crosses the border into Spain via the international bridge of Tui, from where it continues through Galician lands to Compostela.
-The total distance of this route is 620 km if you decide to start in Lisbon, or 250 km if you choose to do a shorter route from Porto to Santiago, perfect for a mini vacation.
+Another good option for beginners is to do the Camino by bicycle from our neighboring country, Portugal.
+The Portuguese Way starts in Lisbon and traverses the Portuguese countryside from south to north through fields and rural areas, passing through important cities such as Santarém, Coimbra, and Porto until crossing the border into Spain via the international bridge of Tui, from where it continues its journey through Galician lands to Compostela.
+The total distance of this route is 620 km if you decide to start in Lisbon, or 250 km if you choose to take a shorter route from Porto to Santiago, perfect for a mini vacation.

-A blend of Portuguese and Galician landscapes awaits you on the Camino Portugués
+A mix of Portuguese and Galician landscapes awaits you on the Portuguese Way

-If you want to travel this route, we suggest the following stage breakdown:
+If you want to travel this route, we propose the following division of stages:

 - Santarém – Tomar (64 km)